tomberek/mcm/manual/ii.md

 that Doe and Roe, acting jointly and pursuant to a common intent, did.--PUNCSP--.--PUNCSP--.--PUNCSP--."

-If it is intended that Roe will be tried alone or that Roe will
+(b) If it is intended that Roe will be tried alone or that Roe will

 be tried with Doe at a common trial, Roe may be charged in the same manner